rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 But luckily, "rustig doorgaan" has worked.
 Nely, you have always motivated me to do my best in school.
 Without you I would probably never have obtained my MSc degree, so I would never have started this PhD.
-I'm also very thankful for the family of my girlfriend: Barbara, Jörg, Jens, and Silvia, you have been very welcoming and supportive throughout the years.
+I'm also very thankful for the family of my girlfriend.
+Barbara, Jörg, Jens, and Silvia, you have been very welcoming and supportive throughout the years.

 Next to my family, friends have been very important in relativizing some of the issues that came up during the PhD.
-I would like to thank you Mark, Jose, Sjors, Koen, Henry, for their support.
+I would like to thank you Mark, Jose, Sjors, Koen, Henry, for your support.
 I've spent many evenings with you being frustrated about something that took longer than I would have liked.
 Luckily, you were always there for a chat and from time to time laughed a bit at the situation which helped me a lot.
+Jose, thank you for your support throughout the years.
+You have always been there for quick software or statistical questions.
+I'm very grateful for the many times that you were there to listen and give advice.
+I'm also very grateful for when you invited me to write a book together.
+It led to a crazy half year, but I learned a lot from you.

 I'm very luckily that two friends accepted my request to be my paranimfen: Yannick and Hylke.
 Thank you both for your support throughout the years.